-There are three main lots and one overflow lot available for parking on campus.
+There are three main lots available for parking on campus.
 All vehicles must be parked in one of the designated parking lots.
 Parking spaces that provide close and easy access to campus entrances have been designated for students with disabilities.

-Annual, by semester, or daily permits are available.
+Annual, by semester, or visitor permits are available.

-A valid parking permit must be clearly displayed.
-Vehicles not clearly displaying a valid parking permit will be subject to a parking infraction notice and/or towing without warning at the owner's expense and risk.
+A valid parking permit or ticket stub must be clearly displayed.
+Vehicles not clearly displaying a valid parking permit or ticket stub will be subject to a parking citation and/or vehicle immobilization or towing without warning at the owner's expense and risk.